-During the first quarter of fiscal 2015 and 2014, we had one international customer in Africa (Mobile Telephone Networks Group or "MTN Group") that accounted for more than 10% of our total revenue.
-MTN Group also accounted for more than 10% of our accounts receivable at September 26, 2014 and June 27, 2014.
+During the third quarter and first three quarters of fiscal 2015 and 2014, we had one international customer in Africa (Mobile Telephone Networks Group or "MTN Group") that accounted for more than 10% of our total revenue.
+MTN Group also accounted for more than 10% of our accounts receivable at April 3, 2015 and June 27, 2014.